K1NGDM/bashbunny/README.md

 These are payloads that I have created for fun with the Hak5 bashbunny.

-Use them at your own discression and abide by all of your local and federal laws.
+Use them at your own discretion and abide by all of your local and federal laws.

-And have fun!
+Have fun!

 ## Requirements

-n/a
+Bash Bunny can be found at https://shop.hak5.org/products/bash-bunny

 ## STATUS